Own-Data-Privateer/hoardy-web/README.md

 ![Screenshot of Firefox's viewport with a replay of the page from the previous screenshot.](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-replay.png)

-(Also, when not doing this for illustrative purposes, in practice, the above series of actions usually takes less than a second, via keyboard shortcuts, which `Hoardy-Web` has in abundance.
+(Also, when not doing this for illustrative purposes, in practice, the above series of actions usually takes less than a second via keyboard shortcuts, which `Hoardy-Web` has in abundance.
 Note how the tooltip on the above screenshot shows which shortcut that action is currently bound to.)

 ## Replay